Church Hanborough: Parish church

 The spire and other parts of the church were repaired in 1660–62 and much of the roof was repaired in 1778–79 and 1799–1800.
 At some date, perhaps in the 18th century, a singers' gallery was added.
 There is a record of it existing in about 1806, and it was removed in 1845–47.
 In 1860 the church was restored to designs by the architect Samuel Seckham.
 The 15th century east window of the chancel was removed and replaced by a Gothic Revival one in a 14th-century style.
 The set of three 15th century wooden screens was to be removed, had not the then Bishop of Oxford, Samuel Wilberforce, personally intervened to save them.
 In 1892 the west door was opened and the 15th century font moved to its present position under the west tower, and the 15th century pulpit was repaired and lowered to its original level.
 The spire was repaired in 1972.

 The tower has a ring of six bells.
 Joseph Carter of Reading, Berkshire cast the fourth bell in 1602, Richard I Purdue of Somerset cast the fifth bell in 1603 and Robert Atton of Buckingham cast the third bell in 1615.
 Robert II Wells of Aldbourne, Wiltshire cast the tenor bell in 1786 and James Wells, also of Aldbourne, cast the second bell in 1807.
 Mears and Stainbank of the Whitechapel Bell Foundry cast the treble bell in 1956.
 There is also a Sanctus bell that Richard Keene of Woodstock cast in 1668.
 The church has a 17th-century clock of unknown date.
 It has wheel trains end-to-end and a crown wheel and verge escapement in original condition.
 The church is a Grade I listed building.
 The parish is now part of the Benefice of Hanborough and Freeland.

 Parish school

 A national school near the church was built in 1832 and enlarged in 1872.
 It was closed in 1959 and converted into a private house in 1961.

-Amenities

-Church Hanborough has one public house, the Hand and Shears, that is controlled by Charles Wells Brewery.